 Make a conscious effort not to bring up the past.
 If you walk into a coffee shop that you had been to before with your ex you really don’t immediately need to supply this information to your current partner.
 Do you?

 You should stop immediately.
-If you can’t, see a counsellor and process your feelings.
-They would be able to tell you how to put an end to this habit of delving into past mistakes, if you can’t figure it out yourself.
+If you can’t, see a counselor and process your feelings.
+They would be able to tell you how to put an end to this habit of delving into past mistakes if you can’t figure it out yourself.